 The biggest reason to create a marketing strategy is to give direction and consistency to all of those aforementioned blogs, emails, and sales collateral.
 Our team describes the transition from mindlessly producing to strategically executing as moving from episodic marketing to accountable, transformative marketing.

 Episodic marketing looks and feels like the house is constantly on fire.
 You’re being hounded by your sales reps for more pitch decks, better case studies, and more literature about the company.
-You’ve randomly set a goal for a weekly number of blogs and now you feel beholden to meeting those numbers.
+You’ve randomly set a goal for a weekly number of blogs and now you feel beholden to that number.
 Your social media hasn’t been updated in a week because you’re too busy with all the other requests to even think of it.
 And you end every day exhausted and confused about whether anything you’re doing is even making a difference.

 What goes into a successful marketing strategy?